What Can You Do With a Public Administration Master's Degree?

 Now more than ever, mid-career professionals are looking for ways to distinguish themselves as leaders in the public sector.
-A public administration master’s degree is an increasingly popular option that allows students to grow in their knowledge and reinforce their commitment to their career paths.
+A public administration master’s degree is an increasingly popular option that allows you to grow your knowledge and reinforce your commitment to your career paths.

-With a graduate degree in public administration, you can advance your public administration career or start your own nonprofit.
-This degree can also help prepare you to make the switch from a private sector company to a public organization.
+With a graduate degree in public administration, you can advance your public administration career or start a nonprofit.
+This degree can also prepare you to switch from a private sector company to a public organization.